-The Rational Method can be used to analyze the design storm runoff from urban catchments that are not complex and that are generally 90 acres or less and when only the peak flow rate is needed (e.g., storm drain sizing).
-Calculations for the Rational Method can be carried out by hand or using the UD-Rational Excel workbook available at www.udfcd.org.
+The Rational Method is applicable to urban catchments that are (1) not complex, and (2) generally 90 acres or smaller.
+The Rational Method only calculates peak flow rates and not runoff hydrographs.
+Calculate peak flows using the Rational Method by hand or use the MHFD-Rational Excel workbook available at www.mhfd.org.